4+1: BSE+Master's Degree Program

 Complete a bachelor's degree and a master's degree in 5 years

-Many employers — and undergraduated students — recognize the value of a master's-level education.
-Our Pratt 4+1 Program provides a way to complete a bachelor's AND a master's degree in as little as five years.
+Leading employers recognize the value of master's-level education.
+Our Pratt 4+1 Program provides a way to complete bachelor's AND master's degrees in as little as five years.

-"The Pratt 4+1 Program was the perfect opportunity for me to earn my master’s degree."
+"Duke's 4+1 program was the perfect opportunity for me to earn my master’s degree."

 - 4+1: BSE+Master of Engineering (MEng)

 - 4+1: BSE+Master of Science (MS)

 - 4+1: BSE+Master of Engineering Management (MEM)

 How it Works